scramjetorg/scramjet-core/docs/data-stream.md

 <a name="DataStream+tap"></a>

 ### dataStream.tap()
-Stops merging transform callbacks at the current place in the command chain.
+Stops merging transform Functions at the current place in the command chain.

 **Kind**: instance method of [<code>DataStream</code>](#DataStream)
 **Test**: test/methods/data-stream-tap.js